BrianFiala/GitHub-Popular-Repos/README.md

   NOTE: you must have a GitHub account to get a personal access token.

   ## About
   Entering your token and the username of the user whose repositories you wish to review, you will be presented with a list of panels.
-Clickiing on the panel will reveal additional repository information.
+Clicking on the panel will reveal additional repository information.

   This project uses Angular directives/filters, and Bootstrap for simple styling.
 It's purpose is to be versatile enough to easily use in other contexts.